SWE-3-Section-4-Team/system/README.md

 # System
 Developed by SWE (Section 3) Team 4:
 - Abylaikhan Kazymbetov
-- Diar
+- Gaukhar Satbekova
-- Amirzhan
+- Amirzhan Armandiyev
--
+- Diar Demeubay
--
+- Gulbakhram Niyazova

 ## Installation
 - Make sure that you have node.js installed on your computer: get it from [here](https://nodejs.org/en/download/)